pramalin/quarkus-raspberry-pi/index.md

    * [References](#references)

 ### Introduction
 [Quarkus](https://quarkus.io/) is a new framework aims to simplify developing Java applications for container platforms (Docker, Kubernetes, OpenShift, etc).
 Tools like ['Source to Image'](https://developers.redhat.com/blog/2017/02/23/getting-started-with-openshift-java-s2i/) are already available for this purpose, as seen in this this example: [Deploy a Spring Boot Application to OpenShift](https://www.baeldung.com/spring-boot-deploy-openshift).
-Quarkus features fast boot time and small memory usage, making it better framework to develop Java applications for 'Function as a Service' architecture where the functions are instantiated on demand, unlike long running applications that may tollerate slow start up.
+Quarkus features fast boot time and small memory usage, making it better framework to develop Java applications for 'Function as a Service' architecture where the functions are instantiated on demand, unlike long running applications that may tolerate slow start up.

 #### Objective
-This page documents the instructions followed when setting up Rapberry Pi cluster for Kubernetes and running Quarkus examples.
+This page documents the instructions followed when setting up Raspberry Pi cluster for Kubernetes and running Quarkus examples.
 Overall the hardware set up is based on [Raspberry Pi Dramble](https://www.pidramble.com/) and Kubernetes set up is based on [k3s on Raspberry Pi](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/).
 Please use them for detailed instructions.

 ### Why Raspberry Pi?
 All major cloud system providers support Kubernetes and there are single node Kubernetes VM images suitable to run on developers workstation.
 However setting Kubernetes up on bare metal servers provides better insight into the operation of multi-node cluster system.
-Raspberry Pi Single Board Computers are less expensive and acluster with one master node and 3 worker nodes can be setup spending less than 300 US dollers.
-The book [Kubernetes: Up and Running](https://www.amazon.com/_/dp/1491935677?tag=oreilly20-20) also recomends setting up Raspberry Pi cluster.
+Raspberry Pi Single Board Computers are less expensive and a four-node cluster setup with them costs about $300.
+The book [Kubernetes: Up and Running](https://www.amazon.com/_/dp/1491935677?tag=oreilly20-20) also recommends setting up Raspberry Pi cluster.

-Raspberry Pis from model 3 onwards use 64 ARM processors but still use 32 bit Linux for backward compatibility with older models.
-When its hardware becomes a limiting factor for their needs, many developers use stack of Intel's [NUC](https://www.amazon.com/dp/B07QH8CG9L/ref=sspa_dk_detail_0?psc=1) or similar hardware.
+Raspberry Pi from model 3 onwards use 64 ARM processors but still use 32 bit Linux for backward compatibility with older models.
+This can be a limiting factor in some environments.
+However the same instructions documented here can be adapted for more powerful machines like Intel's [NUC](https://www.amazon.com/dp/B07QH8CG9L/ref=sspa_dk_detail_0?psc=1).

 ### Hardware
- - Rabpberry Pi - 4
+ - Raspberry Pi - 4
  - Micro SD card - 4
  - 6 inch Ethernet cable - 4